-The system creates information in the form of Reports (TIU Notes and radiology reports), which are created based on information entered into forms presented by the system's web-based interface.
-The information sources are the Veteran, the radiologist, the program staff, or other health care providers such as laboratory services.
-The lung screening program staff or other health care provider completes standardized forms for intake encounters and follow-up encounters with the Veteran regarding their participation in the lung screening program.
-Upon completion of these forms in the VAPALS-ELCAP system, a TIU note with the text of the form is sent via HL7 to the Veteran's electronic medical record in Enterprise VistA.
+Upon completion of a standardize forms in the VAPALS-ELCAP system, a Text Integration Utility (TIU) note with the text of the form is sent via Health Level 7 (HL7) to the Veteran's electronic medical record in Enterprise VistA.
 The radiologist completes a standardized form with their interpretation of low-dose CT scans.
 Completion of this form generates text which the radiologist copies and pastes into the radiology software suite (for example, picture archiving and communication system, PACS).
-Then, this radiology report is sent from the radiology software suite to the Veteran's electronic medical record in Enterprise VistA.
+Then, this radiology report is sent from the radiology software suite to the Veteran's electronic medical record in Enterprise VistA